DamirSvrtan/stormpath-omniauth/README.md

 end
 ```

-For an example to follow, refer to the [Rails sample app][rails-omniauth-sample].
+For an example to follow, refer to the [Rails sample app](https://github.com/stormpath/stormpath-ruby-samples/tree/master/rails).

 To use this integration with Sinatra, include the following in your Sinatra application: